-The museum is not in a very big space, but on the other hand the amount of people allowed inside is restricted.
+The museum is not very big but the amount of people allowed inside is restricted.
 So everyone can have a good time and find a game to play when visiting.
-At the Pinball Museum people of all ages have fun together!
+At the Pinball Museum people of all ages have fun together.

 Read more: 7 reasons to book a trip to Asheville, NC >>

 Part 4: Blue Ridge Parkway road trip to Cherokee (Milepost 469)

 The last stretch of the Blue Ridge Parkway route is from Asheville at Milepost 382 to Cherokee at Milepost 469.
-These 87 miles (139 km) take about three hours to cover.
-Here you want to make sure that you include Black Balsam and Oconaluftee.
+These 87 miles (139 km) take about three hours to cover and here you want to make sure that you include Black Balsam and Oconaluftee.

 Black Balsam at Milepost 420

-So take the Art Loeb Trail, with its trailhead located just a short distance away from Milespost 420 of the Blue Ridge Parkway.
-And from here explore the grassy and wildflower packed mountain with impressive vistas.
 If you feel adventurous you can add to the Black Balsam Knob and also hike to two other summits, Sam Knob and Tennent Mountain. of the Blue Ridge Parkway.

 Oconaluftee at Milepost 469

 Oconaluftee at the end of the road just has to be a part of the Blue Ridge Parkway itinerary.
 It’s a former Cherokee village about two miles south of where the parkway ends.
 There the Oconaluftee Indian Village recreates life of an 18th century Cherokee village.

 As you enter the Indian Village you are swept away all the way back to the 18th century.
 In the beautiful Appalachian environment you take part in craft demonstrations including pottery, weaponry, fingerweaving and basket making.
 You also get to experience the replicas of traditional Cherokee homes and other community structures.
 And a fun extra touch is the re-enactors who are dressed in traditional Cherokee clothing.